 This drapey blush trench by BurdaStyle is number 120 from January 2018 and I’d had my eye on the pattern as soon as I saw it.
 I also bought the fabric soon afterwards (I was very keen!)…it’s a viscose/poly/lycra blend from My Fabrics and has a perfect amount of weight and drape for the unstructured design of the trench, plus it’s just the perfect tone of blush that I like…a bit pinky and a little warm in tone…love!

 PS..other trench coats that I’ve made can be seen here

 The stars aligned when I was faced with choosing a pattern for my July project for the Burdastyle blogger team that I belong to, I decided that I just had to make up the trench coat, even though we’re in the middle of one of the hottest Summers on record.
 I can’t deny that this trench pattern is a lot of PDF to stick together, but so worth it.

-(Note: I was gifted the PDF pattern free of charge.
+(Note: I was given the PDF pattern free of charge.
 All opinions are my own.
 Please see my disclosure policy here for more information)

 I came to the conclusion by looking at the photo of the model on the website and taking a few measurements from the pattern that the style is a little on the roomy side.
 I wouldn’t say oversized though at all.
 I cut one size down from my usual 36/38 size and for me, it’s spot on.
 I have just the right amount of fullness and ease for my liking.
 For reference, I’m 36″ bust and 38″ hips and the finished width across the back at waist and armhole level is 22″.
 The fronts overlap without buttons.